AlyssaMaeBaruc/FoodieFinds/README.md

 WINDOWS: Search for mySQL in windows search and open mySQL 8.0 Command Line Client.
 Enter you password when prompted.
 In the MySQL CLI, type create database todos; to create a database in MySQL.

-Run the following in the MySQL CLI: ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'YOUR_PASSWORD'; (replace YOUR_PASSWORD with your actual password)

-Run npm run migrate in your TERMINAL, in the project folder (not your MySQL CLI!
-Open a new terminal window for this).
-This will create a table called 'items' in your database.

-Run Your Development Servers
+6. Development
-Run npm start in project directory to start the Express server on port 4000 cd client and run npm run dev to start client server in development mode with hot reloading in port 5173.
+Run npm start in project directory to start the Express server on port 4000 cd client and run npm run dev to start client server in development mode.
 Client is configured so all API calls will be proxied to port 4000 for a smoother development experience.
 Yay!
-You can test your client app in http://localhost:5173 You can test your API in http://localhost:4000/api
+You can test your client app in http://localhost:5173 You can test your API in http://localhost:4000

+7. Technologies Used
+This project is built with React for its front end components, MySQL for its database, and Spoonacular API for meal suggestions.
+The styling was done with CSS.
+Postman was used for testing API routes, and Visual Studio Code was used for development.